CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 Include analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

+In CPU compact scan part, I reused output buffer as a temp buffer to save space without having trouble of (imagined) access violation.